 D-Brain, which was trained in August 2018, six months prior to the customized-targeted threats being created.
 However, D-Client was still able to successfully detect and prevent all attacks.
 By leveraging D-Brain’s proprietary deep neural network architecture – revered for the best accuracy in known and unknown malware detection and prevention – all threats were successfully prevented pre-execution with no other processes running.

 “SE Labs’ tests are renowned for being technically challenging and in-depth.
 It’s rare to achieve 100 percent ratings, which is precisely what Deep Instinct has done with its D-Client solution,” said Simon Edwards, CEO of SE Labs and chairman of the board of the Anti-Malware Testing Standards Organization (AMTSO).
-“It’s impressive that the company’s technology was capable not only of blocking all of the advanced threats, but to do so with zero-false positives.”
+“It’s impressive that the company’s technology was capable not only of blocking all of the advanced threats, but to do so with zero false positives.”

-As the first company to apply deep learning to cybersecurity, Deep Instinct leverages the power of deep learning’s predictive capabilities to create the ultimate zero-time threat prevention platform and network, which involves multi-layer protection across all endpoints, servers, mobile devices and operation systems (Windows, macOS, Android and ChromeOS) to guard against zero-day threats and APT attacks with unmatched accuracy.
+As the first company to apply deep learning to cybersecurity, Deep Instinct leverages the power of deep learning’s predictive capabilities to create the ultimate zero-time threat prevention platform and network, which involves multi-layer protection across all endpoints, servers, mobile devices and operating systems (Windows, macOS, Android and ChromeOS) to guard against zero-day threats and APT attacks with unmatched accuracy.

 “Whether it’s typical ransomware or not, attack vectors are constantly changing, and without the correct tools to tell you when a malicious attack will occur, deep learning-based cybersecurity is the only answer to best protect against the known and unknown,” said Guy Caspi, CEO and co-founder of Deep Instinct.
 “The results speak for themselves and are indicative of our mission and commitment to keep customers safe from a multitude of cyber threats.”